 —Melissa Pritchard, A Solemn Pleasure and Palmerino

-Flatland will be available on Amazon in mid-2019, but please consider purchasing the book directly from the publisher (Bronze Man Books), or ask a local bookstore to carry it.
+Flatland is available from Amazon at this link, but please consider purchasing the book directly from the publisher (Bronze Man Books), or ask a local bookstore to carry it.
 Supporting small publishers and small-town businesses are good things.

 The Snarktastic Guide to College Success is a student-strategy textbook published by Pearson in 2014.